-Bacterial Diseases of Honey Bees
+Bacterial Diseases of Honeybees

 Bacterial diseases pose a very serious threat to honey bee colonies because they are usually fatal if not treated, and if not controlled will easily wipe out colonies.
 The American Foulbrood Disease (AFB) is one of the most serious diseases that affect honey bees.
 It is caused by a spore-forming bacteria referred to as the Paenibacillus larvae.
-The disease attacks the honey bee larvae when they ingest the spores, which then germinate in the gut and spreads quickly to other tissues.
+The disease attacks the honey bee larvae when they ingest the spores, which then germinate in the gut and spread quickly to other tissues.
 Infected honey bee larvae usually die once the cell is sealed.
 The disease can affect most of the brood, severely weakening the colony and eventually killing it.

-Luckily, antibiotic remedies based on the chemical Oxytetracycline hydrochloride (Hcl), are available for the prevention and control of the American Foulbrood diease.
+Luckily, antibiotic remedies based on the chemical Oxytetracycline hydrochloride (Hcl), are available for the prevention and control of the American Foulbrood disease.
 One of the antibiotic brands at the fore is Terramycin, which has the active ingredient – Oxytetracycline Hcl and is manufactured by Pfizer™.
 The drug is able to control American foulbrood when it is applied in the recommended dosages and frequencies for the affected honey bee colony.

-Others are Terra-Pro, Tylosin and Tylan, all of which contain Oxytetracycline as the active ingredient.
+Others are Terra-Pro, Tylosin, and Tylan, all of which contain Oxytetracycline as the active ingredient.
 You should also use best beehive and apiary management practices to prevent infection by Paenibacillus larvae.
 Various practices such as washing equipment between use in different hives and the implementation of a barrier management system, have helped many beekeepers prevent and contain American foulbrood disease outbreaks.

 Control of Diseases in Beekeeping